mocacinno/bitcoin_core_docker/Readme.md

 # Welcome to the Bitcoin Core Docker Compilation Project

-This repository serves as a comprehensive archive of all major versions of Bitcoin Core, from **v0.2.8** (released in 2009) to **v27.1**.
+This repository serves as a comprehensive archive of all major versions of Bitcoin Core, from **v0.2.1** (including versions released in 2009) to **v28.0**.
 Inside this repository, you will find the docker images of each version as well as the documentation and tools needed to compile these versions in a **SLES 15 SP6 BCI_minimal** container (usually in the form of a Dockerfile).

 This project provides a historical snapshot of Bitcoin Core's development over the years and aims to be a valuable resource for the community in various scenarios, including but not limited to: